Azure/azure-functions-python-worker/README.md

 -------------|----------|----------------
 headers | dict | Response headers
 status_code | int | HTTP response status code
-content | str, bytes, dict | Contents of the response
+body | str, bytes, dict | Contents of the response

 Similar to any other binding, these can be accessed using the `name` attribute in `function.json`.